 The good news is that there are plenty of steps you can take to protect your WordPress site from this malicious code.
 Learning how to detect, remove, and prevent SQL injections can help you effectively secure your valuable data and make you less susceptible to attack.

-Continue reading → How to Protect Your WordPress Website Against SQL Injections
+Continue reading → How to Prevent SQL Injection Attacks on WordPress

 As your WordPress website grows, you may end up accumulating hundreds, if not thousands, of images.
 While hosts aren’t usually stingy when it comes to storage space, it still makes sense to clean up your website.
 If you don’t, you might find yourself with a massive collection of unused media files that can slow things down.